Brela/mission-cards/README.md

 * The front-end (client folder) uses typeScript because I wanted to learn typeScript
 * The back-end (server folder) uses plain JS because I already had it developed when I started using TS

+### current problems
+* cards don't load on 'AddCard' page if the deck has spaces in the name
+* figure out adding the Create Card button click in 'AddCardContainer' as a prop so that the 'CardList' component can be updated when a new card is added
+  * is this doen through the parent component (pages/AddCard) that they share?

 ## tech used
 Vite, TypeScript, MongoDB, Express, React, and Node